Joe Purdy

 Joe Purdy is an American singer/songwriter who has released fourteen albums over the last fifteen years.
 In 2017, Purdy made his acting debut in American Folk.

 Career

 Purdy's albums Paris in the Morning and You Can Tell Georgia have sold a combined 80,000 single downloads online worldwide.
 His catalog of music has sold over 800,000 single downloads worldwide.

 A regular at The Hotel Café in Los Angeles, Purdy traveled to the UK with Tom McRae in 2006 as part of McRae's Hotel Cafe Tour.

-Purdy's appearance at the Wireless Festival in Leeds led to a special request from The Who member Pete Townshend and his girlfriend Rachel Fuller to play with them at their acoustic "In the Attic" series of shows.
+Purdy's appearance at the Wireless Festival in Leeds led to a special request from The Who member Pete Townshend and musician Rachel Fuller to play with them at their acoustic "In the Attic" series of shows.

 Purdy has also supported The Giving Tree Band starting in 2012, performing live shows and traveling with them on tours.

 Purdy's band members have included Chris Seefried, Brian Wright, Willy C. Golden, Al Sgro, and Mike Freas.